Nevada Bankruptcy Exemptions

 Up to $4,500 of equity in a miner or prospector’s dwelling, working mining claim, cars, tools, and appliances.
 Nev.
 Rev. Stat. § 21.090(1)(e)

 Arms, uniforms, and accouterments that you are required to keep.
 Nev.
 Rev. Stat. § 21.090(1)(i)

 Up to $10,000 in equity in library equipment, tools, inventory, and supplies.
 Nev.
 Rev. Stat. § 21.090(1)(d)

 Up to $1,000 of any personal property.
 Nev.
 Rev. Stat. § 21.090(z).

 (Learn more in The Nevada Wildcard Exemption in Bankruptcy.)

 Confirming the Nevada Bankruptcy Exemptions

 This list includes some of the more commonly used Nevada bankruptcy exemptions, but there are numerous other exemptions available to protect specific property.
 Nevada updates its exemption figures periodically.
-You can verify the current exemption values by clicking on the link for the Nevada Revised Statutes on the website of the Nevada Legislature.
-You can learn more about this at Nolo’s Legal Research Center.
+You can verify the current exemption by reviewing the complete text of the statute or by consulting with a local bankruptcy attorney.